TZer0/tzer0.github.io/discord.md

 21. If a server you're in gets banned, your user might be taken with it regardless of level of participation.
 22. There are still Discord-crashing gifs and videos.
 23. 01.07.2021: Discord is embedding videos on linked tweets are jpegs with no indication that there's a video.
+24. Hovering a link in an embed doesn't tell you where it leads.

 #### Contributors
 - TZer0